-September was hot, and October is set to be quite warm – for the first part of the month at least.
-But the colder weather will eventually arrive, at which point central heating and stoves around the UK will leap into action.
-But like with last year, there will be many who will struggle with the cost that comes with heating a home.
-While using a stove can be a great way to save money and heat your home in an environmentally friendly way wood still costs money.
+So far, this winter (2023/2024) has not been overly harsh.
+That said, we are still in February, and things can change very quickly.
+But like with the last few years, there will be many who will struggle with the cost that comes with heating a home.
+While using a stove can be a great way to save money and heat your home in an environmentally friendly way, wood still costs money.

 The energy crisis, which has been in force pretty much for the last two years when Russia invaded Ukraine, has significantly changed the wood-burning stove market in the UK.
 Despite the all too common misinformation in the media, which fails to differentiate between open fires and high-efficiency wood-burning stoves, sales continue to increase as people start seeing the significant benefits of wood.
-In 2022, the SIA (Stove Industry Alliance) reported an increase in sales of wood-burning stoves of over 40% among its members.
-Fast forward a year, and this figure today is around 19% up.
-Not as good as last year but still proof more people are opting to burn wood.
+The SIA (Stove Industry Alliance) reported an increase in sales of wood-burning stoves of around 30% over the last two years.

 With the cost of heating our homes accounting for the biggest chunk of home energy bills in winter, it’s no surprise people are looking for alternatives to supplement their gas or electric heating.
-Couple that with growing awareness of how stretched the grid is and, like last year, the increased possibility of more power cuts this winter, the option to use a highly efficient, low carbon wood-burning stove to heat your main living space makes good sense.
+Couple that with a growing awareness of how stretched the national grid is, the option to use a highly efficient, low-carbon wood-burning stove to heat your main living space makes good sense.

 As demand for wood-burning stoves increased, not just in the UK but globally, there quickly became a potential shortage of firewood just after the Russian invasion of Ukraine in February 2022.
-Things are not much better today with some supply shortfalls still evident.
-However, even with the increase in firewood prices and supply issues, logs are still the cheapest form of domestic heating, costing households 73.5% less per kWh than electric heating and some 19% less than gas heating.
+Things are not much better today, with some supply shortfalls still evident.
+However, even with the increase in firewood prices and supply issues, logs are still one of the cheapest forms of domestic heating, costing households 69.3% less per kWh than electric heating.

-So it’s fair to say using logs can be a cheap alternative, costing homeowners 10.37p per kWh, which is 19% cheaper than gas, which stands at 12.81p per kWh and a huge 73.5% decrease in cost compared to electricity, which currently stands at around 27.35p per kWh as of February 2024.
+So it’s fair to say using logs can be a cheap alternative, costing homeowners around 8.4p per kWh, which is similar to gas, but a huge 69.3% decrease in cost compared to electricity, which currently stands at around 27.35p per kWh as of February 2024.
 That said, electricity is actually coming down in price a little.
 Back in October 2022, it was 34p per kWh.

 Helping your central heating